-You may know Qoins as the best app to pay off debt, in fact we’ve paid off over $25 million dollars worth of that stuff for our customers, but a little known fact is that the same debt destruction tools we’re known for can now be used to fund a savings goal as well!
+You may know Qoins as the best app to pay off or consolidate debt, in fact we’ve paid off over $25 million dollars worth of that stuff for our customers, but a little known fact is that the same debt destruction tools we’re known for can now be used to fund a savings goal as well!
 That’s right, when you download the Qoins app you can now set up either a pay off debt goal or a savings goal or both!

 Savings Goals 101:

 You may be asking yourself what should my first savings goal be.
 Well, this is the great personal finance debate isn’t it, especially if you’re still paying off debt.
 One suggestion we’d like to make is to save up your first emergency savings fund ($1,000) while still on your pay off debt journey.
 This is a great starting point, because should anything happen rather than pulling out that credit card you’re trying to pay off already - you can now whip out your emergency savings and avoid the toxic debt spiral.

 If you’re a Qoins user, you will see a button directly underneath your Pay Off Debt goal on the home screen of the app that says start a savings goal (must have Qoins+ to have both a Pay Off Debt & Savings Goal).
 After you click on add a savings goal you can name your goal anything you want, like “Wedding Fund” then choose an auto-transfer method, and that’s it!
 Keep spending and hustling while your savings goal is getting funded… without ever thinking about it!
 Take roundups for example, if you choose that as your auto-transfer method than in just 12 months you will have over $700 in your savings.
 Just by rounding up your regular purchases that you will have made regardless.
 Saving money just got easier with the help of Qoins.